orex/supercell-site-hugo/content/download/_index.md

 ### Source code

 You can also compile the program from [source code](https://github.com/orex/supercell/).
-To do so, you should have a knowledge of *git* and *cmake*.
+To do so, you should have knowledge of *git* and *cmake*.
 Please check file [.travis.yml](https://github.com/orex/supercell/blob/master/.travis.yml) for relevant commands.
-Compiling under Linux, OSX and FreeBSD should be relatively easy, but compiling on Windows you should be done from scratch.
+Compiling under Linux, OSX and FreeBSD should be relatively easy, but compiling on Windows should be done from scratch.